Find Trade Colleges

 $9,867 Avg Student Debt

-Salt Lake Community College came in at #11 in this year’s edition of the Most Popular Trade Schools in the Rocky Mountains Region ranking.
-Located in Salt Lake City, Utah, the large public school awarded 5,181 diplomas to qualifed students in 2021-2022.
+Salt Lake Community College ranked #11 on this year’s Most Popular Trade Schools in the Rocky Mountains Region list.
+Salt Lake Community College is located in Salt Lake City, Utah and has a large student population.
+In 2021-2022, this school awarded 5,181 degrees to qualified students.

 Full Salt Lake Community College Report